-It is the County's policy that it will not tolerate or condone discrimination, harassment or bullying on the basis of race, color, religion, sex, gender-identity, gender-expression, sexual orientation, pregnancy, childbirth, medical or common conditions relating to pregnancy and childbirth, genetic information, national origin, age, physical or mental disability, ancestry, marital status, military status, arrest record, unfavorable discharge from military service, order of protection status, citizenship status, or any other classification protected under federal or state law.
+It is the County's policy that it will not tolerate or condone discrimination, harassment or bullying on the basis of actual or perceived race, color, religion, creed, sex, genderidentity, gender-expression, sexual orientation, pregnancy, childbirth, medical or common conditions relating to pregnancy and childbirth, genetic information, national origin, age, physical or mental disability, association with a disabled person, ancestry, marital status, military status, arrest record, conviction record, unfavorable discharge from military service, order of protection status, status as a victim of domestic violence, sexual violence, gender violence or crime of violence, citizenship status, traits associated with race, including but not limited to, hair texture and protective hairstyles such as braids, locks, and twists, or any other classification protected under federal or state law.
 Sexual misconduct is also prohibited.
-The County will neither tolerate nor condone discrimination, harassment, bullying or sexual misconduct by employees, managers, supervisors, elected officials, appointed officials, co-workers, or non-employees with whom the County has a business, service, or professional relationship.
+The County will neither tolerate nor condone discrimination, harassment, bullying or sexual misconduct directed against anyone by employees, managers, supervisors, elected officials, appointed officials, co-workers, or non-employees with whom the County has a business, service, or professional relationship.
 "Employee", for purposes of this policy only, includes any individual performing work for the County, an apprentice, an applicant for apprenticeship, or an unpaid intern.

-The County has appointed the State's Attorney as its Ethics Officer to receive and oversee investigations of complaints made pursuant to this policy and he is referred to in this policy as the County's "Ethics Officer".
-He can be contacted by email at zboren@pikecountyil.org or by phone at 217-285-5646.
+The County has appointed the State's Attorney as its Ethics Officer to receive and oversee investigations of complaints made pursuant to this policy and is referred to in this policy as the County's "Ethics Officer".
+The Ethics Officer can be contacted by email at wfillbert@pikecountyil.org or by phone at 217-285-5646.
 The County reserves the right to change the Ethics Officer from time to time.

 Retaliation against an employee who complains about or reports any act of discrimination, harassment, bullying or misconduct in violation of this policy is prohibited.
-Retaliation against any employee who participates in an investigation pursuant to this policy is likewise prohibited.
-The County is committed to ensuring and providing a work place free of discrimination, harassment, bullying, sexual misconduct and retaliation.
+Retaliation against any individual who participates in an investigation pursuant to this policy is likewise prohibited.
+The County is committed to ensuring and providing a workplace free of discrimination, harassment, bullying, sexual misconduct and retaliation.
 The County will take disciplinary action, up to and including termination, against an employee who violates this policy.